muratk3n/thirdwave/en/tweets/2019/week49.md

 ---

-"Civilization may be the greatest bait-and-switch that ever was.
-It convinces us to destroy what is free so an overpriced, inferior copy can be sold to us later—often financed with the money we’ve earned hastening the destruction of the free version.
-Contaminate streams, rivers, lakes, and aquifers with industrial waste, pesticide runoff, and fracking chemicals, and then sell us “pure spring water” (often just tap water) in plastic bottles that break down into microplastics that find their way to oceans, whales’ stomachs, and our own bloodstreams.
-Work hard now so you can afford to relax later...

-The voices of civilization fill us with manufactured yearnings and then sell us prepackaged dollops of transitory satisfaction that evaporate on the tongue.
-Some throw up their hands and blame it all on human nature.
-But that’s a mistake.
-It’s not human nature that makes us engage in this blind destruction of our world and ourselves.
-For hundreds of ​thousands of years, human beings thrived on this planet without doing it in.
-No, this is not the nature of our species—it is the nature of civilization, an emergent social structure in which our species is presently trapped"

-\#civilizedToDeath

-*2019-11-30 11:49:16*

----

-"[Some say i]f war is an ​expression of something embedded so deeply in us that it goes back millions of years to before our ancestors diverged from the line leading to chimps (who sometimes engage in lethal group aggression), then war must be innate to our species.
-But there are serious problems here.
-First, it’s subtly, if deeply, misleading to describe chimps as 'our closest primate cousin' without mentioning bonobos—our other, equally intimately related primate cousin. ...

-But the biggest inconvenience occasioned by bonobos may be the utter absence of lethal aggression among them.
-No war.
-No murder.
-No raping or pillaging.
-No infanticide.
-No support, in other words, for the primate origins of human war. ...

-Chimps and bonobos both descended from the same common ancestor that split from our line, so if one is our 'cousin,' both are"

-\#civilizedToDeath

-*2019-11-30 10:55:3*

----

 Chimpanzee is not our ancestor.
 We did not descend from chimps, we descended from something already looking like human, chimps evolved from that as well.